Andy4495/Windows10-on-iMac2011/README.md

 [![Check Markdown Links](https://github.com/Andy4495/Windows10-on-iMac2011/actions/workflows/check-links.yml/badge.svg)](https://github.com/Andy4495/Windows10-on-iMac2011/actions/workflows/check-links.yml)

+## Update (January 2025)

+With the announced [end-of-support for Windows 10][15], this repo has been archived and will no longer be updated.

+I attempted to [update to Windows 11][16], but was unsuccessful.
+An in-place failed due to not meeting the hardware requirements (secure boot and TPM), despite making registry key updates to disable the hardware checks.
+A clean install of Windows 11 also failed because the BootCamp partition was formatted MBR instead of GPT and I could not find a simple way to change it.

+Also, now that [Microsoft no longer allows free upgrades to Windows 10][17] from Windows 8 product keys, this procedure may no longer be useable.

 ## Introduction

 Although the [Mid-2011 21.5" iMac][3] is more than ten years old, it has a capable [CPU][4] and a nice 21.5" LCD monitor.
 By replacing the stock HDD with an SSD, the iMac can smoothly run MacOS X and Windows 10.

 Unfortunately, Apple no longer provides software updates for this model (MacOS 10.13 High Sierra is the latest supported version).
 However, Windows 10 can be installed with Boot Camp by using the procedure below.
-And since Windows 10 will continue to receive software updates from Microsoft until at least October 2025, this iMac can have several more years of useful operation running Windows.
+Windows 10 will receive software updates from Microsoft until October 2025.

-While neither [Intel][6] nor [Microsoft][5] *officially* support Windows 10 on a Core i5-2400S CPU, there is nothing in the installation or upgrade process that prevents Windows from being installed or receiving software updates.
+While neither [Intel][6] nor [Microsoft][5] *officially* support Windows 10 on a Core i5-2400S CPU, there is nothing in the installation or upgrade process that prevents Windows 10 from being installed or receiving software updates.

 ## Configuration